NahnahAJ/Spreadsheet-App/README.md

 # Spreadsheet-App

-SpreadsheetApp: A React Native mobile application that offers an intuitive spreadsheet experience with advanced search capabilities.
-Easily create, edit, and manage spreadsheets on-the-go, and perform complex searches with customizable parameters to quickly find the data you need.
+SpreadsheetApp: A React Native mobile application tailored for real estate companies.
+Manage property listings in a spreadsheet format with advanced search capabilities, and add new properties easily via a user-friendly form.
+Stay organized and quickly find the property information you need on-the-go.